Manko (poet)

 Manko (万乎) was a Japanese haikai poet of the middle Edo period.
 He was a wealthy merchant in Ueno, Iga Province, now known as Mie.
+He is best known for his relationship with Matsuo Bashō and for his poetry.

 On April 3, 1691, Manko met Bashō and led him to his residence, where the former became a pupil.
 In total, some sixty of his verses were published.
 His main contributions can be found in Sarumino (1691), Sumidawara (1694), and Zoku-sarumino (1698).